rothirschtec/Key-Distribution-Center/README.md

 # Certificate Authority

-This project helps you to manage your certifcates created by the _ipsec pki_.
+This project helps you to manage your x509 certificates created by the _ipsec pki_.
 The idea is, that you install a separated server that serves as a Certificate Authority.
-This server will be your highly confitential location.
+This server will be your highly confidential location.
 All certificates created are then send to an IPSEC Gateway.
 On this gateway is also a owncloud instance installed for _Out of Band_ key distribution.

 ## Dependencies